Sbrussee/PathBench-MIL/README.md

 - `save_tiles`: Whether to save .jpg images of each tile in addition to the .tfrecord formatted tiles.
 - `multiprocessing_context` : Which multiprocessing mode to use ('fork' or 'spawn')
 - `persistent_workers` : Whether dataloaders should keep multiprocesses alive across batches
+- `experiment_label` : Label to use for the current experiment.
+Results will be saved using this label.

 # Datasets
 The datasets to be used in the project can be specified in the datasets section.
 One can add any arbitrary number of data sources to a project and specify whether these should be used for training/validation or as testing datasets: